Cornelius (musician): Life and career

+1980s–1990s

 Oyamada was born in Setagaya, Tokyo, Japan.
 His first claim to fame was as a member of the pop duo Flipper's Guitar, one of the key groups of the Tokyo Shibuya-kei scene.
 Following the disbandment of Flipper's Guitar in 1991, Oyamada donned the "Cornelius" moniker and embarked on a solo career.
 He commissioned a song, about himself, on Momus' 1999 album Stars Forever.

 In 1997, he released the album Fantasma, which landed him praise from American music critics, who called him a "modern-day Brian Wilson" or the "Japanese Beck".
+In 2007, Rolling Stone Japan ranked Fantasma in 10th place amongst the "100 Greatest Japanese Rock Albums of All Time".

 In April 1999, he performed at The Bowlie Weekender, a music festival curated by Belle and Sebastian.
 Starting in August, he joined The International Music Against Brain Degeneration Revue, a tour organized by The Flaming Lips—also Bowlie participants—which featured artists including Sebadoh, Robyn Hitchcock, IQU, and Sonic Boom.
 That same year, he also performed at the Glastonbury, Reading and Leeds, and Coachella festivals.

+2000s–2010s

-As of September 2006, he was no longer signed to Matador Records.
+By September 2006, he was no longer signed to Matador Records.

-In 2007, Rolling Stone Japan ranked Fantasma in 10th place amongst the "100 Greatest Japanese Rock Albums of All Time".